QCD Flux Tubes and Anomaly Inflow: Anomaly Inflow Mechanism

 \section{Anomaly Inflow Mechanism}

+In the flux tube picture the chromoelectric field between color sources can be strong enough for quark creation.
+If these quarks and anti-quarks are created in a topologically nontrivial background, say vortices or domain-walls, their zero modes will basically live on the topological defects \cite{Callan-Harvey}.
 The localization of chiral fermion zero modes on vortices or domain-walls brings an interesting topic --- anomaly inflow mechanism \cite{Callan-Harvey} into the study of topological charge distribution in the QCD vacuum.
 It has been shown \cite{Callan-Harvey} that chiral fermion zero modes are localized on an axion string or a domain-wall embedded in a higher dimensional spacetime.
-When coupled to some external gauge potential, gauge anomaly appears on the string or domain-wall and it is cancelled by the gauge variation of an effective action, a Chern-Simons type coupling living in the higher dimensional spacetime.
-In general, chiral anomaly in $(2n+2)$-dimensions specifies the coupling between the gauge fields and the vortex.
-This coupling leads to the net flux of gauge charge into the vortex, cancelling the gauge anomaly due to the chiral zero-mode fermions in $2n$-dimensions.
+When the chiral zero modes coupled to some external gauge potential, gauge anomaly appears on the string or domain-wall and it is cancelled by the gauge variation of an effective action, a Chern-Simons type coupling living in the higher dimensional spacetime.
+In general, chiral anomaly in $(2n+2)$-dimensions specifies the coupling between the gauge fields and the topological background.
+This coupling leads to the net flux of gauge charge into the topological defect, cancelling the gauge anomaly due to the chiral zero-mode fermions in $2n$-dimensions.
 This is how the chiral anomaly in $(2n+2)$-dimensions is related to the gauge anomaly in $2n$-dimensions.
-For geometric point of view, they are related by the Stora-Zumino descent equations \cite{Zumino83, Stora83}.
+From a geometric point of view, they are related by the Stora-Zumino descent equations \cite{Zumino83, Stora83}.

-Let us take Callan and Harvey's axion-string model as an example \cite{Callan-Harvey, Naculich}--- an axion string, described by a complex scalar field $\Phi = f(\rho) e^{i \theta}$, is embedded in a four-dimensional bulk space.
+Let us take Callan and Harvey's axion-string model as an example \cite{Callan-Harvey, Naculich}--- an axion string, described by a complex scalar field $\Phi = f(\rho) e^{i \theta}$ ($\rho, \theta$ are the polar coordinates on the plane transverse to the string), is embedded in a four-dimensional bulk space.
 Fermions coupled to the string have chiral zero modes localized on it.
-If the fermions are also coupled to some gauge potential, there is a two-dimensional gauge anomaly due to the fermion zero modes
+If the fermions are also coupled to some gauge potential, there will be a two-dimensional gauge anomaly due to the fermion zero modes